[.blog-callout]

 Set permissions for each role to control what data users can view or edit.

-Set up automated workflows for tasks like sending notifications, updating records, or triggering other actions based on changes in your Google Sheets.
+Set up automated workflows for tasks like sending notifications, updating records, or triggering other actions based on changes in your data.
+Softr Workflows are natively triggered by UI interactions like button clicks and form submissions, and if you prefer external tools, Softr also has native integrations for Zapier, Make, and n8n.

 Publish your app on a free or custom domain to make it accessible to your target audience.